DPL Service Configuration

 Section P4_RT_CONTROLLER

-This section provides additional configurations for communicating with P4 Controllers.
+This section configures communication with P4 Controllers.

 Section INTERFACE

-Path: /etc/dpl_rt_service/dpl_rt.conf
+Path: /etc/dpl_rt_service/dpl_rt.conf.

 # Example of a possible DPL RT Service GENERAL configuration file